Read Smith’s UPDATED plans as of August 5, 2020,

 How to Apply

 Please complete the Emergency Funding Application on the Smith Social Network (you must be signed in to access the form).
-Requests for Funding for the Emergency Fund for Women of Color (EFWOC) are reviewed by the dean of multicultural affairs.
+Requests for funding from the EFSOC are reviewed by the dean of multicultural affairs.

 If you are unsure of whether something would be covered, feel free to contact L’Tanya Richmond, dean of multicultural affairs, at email@example.com.